Technical case study brief

 • Recommended support route: academic check-in, financial-aid referral, study-skills support, or wellbeing referral.

-• Contact status, notes, and intervention outcome.
+• Contact status, notes, intervention outcome, and "not relevant" feedback.

 Control Production rule